podgito/DataTableMapper/README.md

 The `MapTo` method attempts to find a value for each property of the class in the following steps in order:

 1. ColumnMappingAttributes - Map the property to a column with another name (NOT case sensitive)
-2. Property Name - Search for columns with the properties name (NOT case sensitive)
+2. Property Name - Search for columns with the property's name (NOT case sensitive)
 3. DefaultValueAttributes - Provide default value in the case where both steps above were able to get a value for the property

 ##Column Mapping